run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 * A single node, with at least one GPU.
 * Running Ubuntu 18.04 or similar.
+* sudo access to the node.
-* An email and a password provided by Run:AI customer support
+* An email and a password provided by Run:AI customer support.

-If NVIDIA Drivers are not installed, the script will install the latest NVIDIA Drivers
+If NVIDIA Drivers are not installed, the script will install the latest NVIDIA Drivers.

 # Installation steps